johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 If the number from the second command matches the number from the first command then you can be sure that the clone is exactly like the original.
 Here is the first command:
 `sudo dd if=sda | sha1sum`
-This command is getting the sha1sum of the original encrypted SD card.
+The command above is getting the sha1sum of the original encrypted SD card.
 Here is the second command:
 `sudo dd if=sdb | sha1sum`
-You probably guessed that this command is getting the sha1sum of the newly cloned SD card.
+You probably guessed that the above command is getting the sha1sum of the newly cloned SD card.
 If the two numbers on the screen match then the contents of two cards are the same.

-Finally, I would be a good idea to try both SD cards to be sure that they work properly and that both of them can be used to access your secrets.
+Finally, it would be a good idea to try both SD cards to be sure that they work properly and that both of them can be used to access your secrets.

 #### Preventing the Evil Maid Attack